Mbed-TLS/TF-PSA-Crypto/docs/architecture/tf-psa-crypto-repository.md

 * The drivers directory contains various partial and or complete implementations of the PSA driver interface, one directory per cryptographic code base source.
-The first of them being the builtin directory hosting the PSA-Crypto repository self-contained implementation of the PSA driver interface.
+The first of them being the builtin directory hosting the TF-PSA-Crypto repository self-contained implementation of the PSA driver interface.

-#### PSA-Crypto as a mirror of the Mbed TLS PSA cryptography implementation
+#### TF-PSA-Crypto as a mirror of the Mbed TLS PSA cryptography implementation

 ```bash
 ├── core